 They’re also inherently miserable.
 Nobody really enjoys maintaining hundreds of spreadsheets.
 You probably have to merely hear the word “spreadsheet” and a pang of Excel-induced anxiety will shoot straight through you.

 Here’s the good news, though.
 Spreadsheets aren’t it anymore—at least not in the agency business.
 They’re old news, outdated, démodé, and worst of all: potentially holding back your business.
 Is Excel obsolete in 2020?
 Yes.
 Why is that, you ask?
 We’re here to fill you in.
+You need an agency management tool, not a project management app or Excel.
 Here are five reasons why spreadsheets are costing your agency time and money.

 1. Visually, Spreadsheets Aren’t That Appealing

 We get it, spreadsheets aren’t designed to look flashy.
 They’re not supposed to be “cool”.
 But they should at least aspire to be presentable.
 Fact is, most spreadsheets look messy.
 There are usually boxes of different sizes and columns with different widths, and you have to do a lot of scrolling to actually get anywhere relevant.